 Architectural Shingle Roofing vs. 3-Tab Asphalt Shingles

 Architectural shingles are considered high-end asphalt shingles due to their quality and distinctive textured look.
 Architectural shingles are also known as three-dimensional shingles or laminate shingles.
-Architectural shingles were introduced to the home construction market in the 1970s in the continued effort to produce an asphalt shingle product that had the higher end quality look of slate or cedar wood shake shingles, without the negatives of breakage, insect damage or weight.
+Architectural shingles were introduced to the home construction market in the 1970s in the ongoing effort to produce an asphalt shingle product with the higher-end quality look of slate or cedar wood shake shingles, without the negatives of breakage, insect damage, or excess weight.

 Architectural asphalt shingles have a unique visual appearance.
-Instead of a running row pattern that is observed with three-tab shingles, architectural shingles have a cedar-shake-texture appearance that give a more dramatic look to a home.
+Instead of a running row pattern that is observed with three-tab shingles, architectural shingles have a cedar-shake-texture appearance that gives a more dramatic look to a home.
 Architectural shingles are also excellent for hiding roof imperfections due to their textured look.
-Many home builders prefer to use them today due to this benefit alone.
-In addition, from some builders’ perspectives, architectural shingles are also easier to install than three-tab roof shingles.
+Many home builders today prefer to use them due to this benefit alone.
+In addition, from some builders’ perspectives, architectural shingles are easier to install than three-tab roof shingles.

-Three-tab asphalt shingles have set the stage over time for specialty architectural composition shingles.
-The latter are easier to lay, thus, saving on installation time, effort and cost.
+Over time, three-tab asphalt shingles have set the stage for specialty architectural composition shingles.
+The latter are easier to lay, thus saving on installation time, effort, and cost.
 Although three-tab asphalt shingles are somewhat cheaper than the architectural composite ones, the latter are vastly growing in popularity for residential roofing and pushing the former out of the market.

 Since they are still in use, three-tab asphalt shingles are offered in a variety of colors to satisfy practically any style preference.
-They are also economical when it comes to repairing asphalt shingles or an overall re-roofing job.
-Although the choice of roof shingles is a composite of style, budget and time, to name a few factors, it is not as common to find homeowners who choose three-tab asphalt shingles as they choose other types of shingles.
-The three-tab ones are generally not quite as attractive, and they do not last for very long, possibly affecting the resale value of the home.
+They are also economical, whether for repairing individual asphalt shingles or for a complete re-roofing job.
+Although which roof shingles to choose depends on style preferences, budget, product availability, and time, to name a few factors, not as many homeowners choose three-tab asphalt shingles as they choose other types of shingles.
+The three-tab ones are generally not quite as attractive, and they do not last for very long, which in some cases can impact the home’s resale value.